Back to all publications

 - an application was made under the Planning Act by a non-profit housing provider;

-- applications for approval of an official plan amendment, a zoning by-law amendment and either a site plan, a plan of subdivision or a description under section 9 of the Condominium Act, 1998 were accepted by a municipality before the day that an official plan policy authorizing inclusionary zoning was adopted by council.
+- concurrent applications for approval of an official plan amendment, a zoning by-law amendment and either a site plan, a plan of subdivision or a description under section 9 of the Condominium Act, 1998 were accepted by a municipality before the day that an official plan policy authorizing inclusionary zoning was adopted by council.

 A report documenting the status of the affordable housing units would be required every two years from the date of passing the first inclusionary zoning by-law.